simon-ritchie/apysc/docs_src/source/mouse_event_basic.md

-# Common mouse event interfaces
+# Basic mouse event interfaces

 This page explains the basic mouse event interfaces, like the `this` attribute.

 ## Basic binding usage

 Each mouse event binding interface accepts `handler` and `options` arguments.
-The `handler` argument is a callable object each interface calls when event dispatching.
+The `handler` argument is each interface's callable object when event dispatching.

 The `options` argument is an optional parameter dictionary to be passed to the handler.
 You can skip this argument.